 The government announced in 2018’s Budget that private sector businesses will become responsible for assessing the employment status of the off-payroll (commonly known as IR35) workers they engage.

-Where the worker is inside IR35, the business, agency, or third party paying the worker’s company will need to deduct income tax and employee National Insurance (NI) and pay employer NI.
+Where the worker is inside IR35, the business, agency, or third party paying the worker’s company will need to deduct income tax, employee National Insurance (NI) and pay employer NI.

 This article highlights what a recruiter needs to know about existing IR35 legislation and what the proposed changes mean for the private sector.